ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-15-breast-cancer-classification.md

 sess.run(tf.global_variables_initializer()) #Init Variables
 ~~~

 Next we create the actual training model.
-First we create a placeholder for the labels of the training data, $$y$$.
+First we create a placeholder for the labels of the training data, $y$.

 ~~~ python
 #nx2 Matrix (One-Hot Vector, Label Data)